oar-team/nixos-compose/docs/src/how-to/multi-composition.md

 # Multi-composition

-Sometimes you have to composition that shares a lot in common.
+Sometimes you have two or more compositions that have a lot in common.
 For example, you want to test a tool with different integration, or run performance tests on multiple similar tools, etc...